top of page

 1. PS Valuation Analysis: valuation analysis using PS Ratios for cannabis stocks in multiple Bull Market and Bear Market scenarios

-2. Revenue Growth Analysis: to identify cannabis stocks with the highest Decade to date (DTD) revenue growth
+3. Revenue Growth Analysis: to identify cannabis stocks with the highest sequential quarterly and Decade to date (DTD) revenue growth

-3. AEBITDA Analysis: to highlight cannabis stocks with positive quarterly Adjusted EBITDA
+4. AEBITDA Analysis: to highlight cannabis stocks that consistently report positive quarterly Adjusted EBITDA

-The table below shows a data-driven analysis to identify the Best Cannabis Stocks based on the various factors mentioned, to find a balance between fundamentals and hype:
+The table below shows a data-driven analysis to identify the Best Cannabis Stocks based on the various factors mentioned, specifically for the next cannabis bull market:

 FABCBD Anytime Gummies have 25mg of CBD along with natural ingredients like Organic Turmeric

 To determine the ranking, a point system was used.
 Using the 80/20 rule (Pareto Principle), 80 points out of 100 were awarded on fundamentals driven metrics: PS Ratio, % of Revenue Growth (Quarter over quarter) for the decade starting Q1 2020, and % of quarters with positive AEBITDA for the decade starting Q1 2020.
-The remaining 20 points were awarded to external factors: ETF ownership, Exchange of the stock’s listing and number of watchers on Stocktwits.
+The remaining 20 points were awarded to an external factor, the ETF ownership by 6 large cannabis ETFs MSOS, MJ, YOLO, MJUS, CNBS and THCX.

 FABCBD complete cannabinoid softgels having equal parts CBD, CBG, CBN, and CBC

 The points are calculated to show higher points for undervalued companies (low PS ratio) and lower points for higher current valuations.
-The formula used in Valuation points = (25-PS)*2.
+The formula used in Valuation points = (20-PS)*2.
 The points keep decreasing as the PS ratios rise with stock performance, investor sentiment and potential Cannabis bull market.
-The points go to zero if the PS hits or exceeds 25.
+The points go to zero if the PS hits or exceeds 20.

 The detailed analysis based on PS valuations with potential gains for multiple Bull Market scenarios is in the Cannabis Bull Market Scenario Analysis with PS Ratio Valuation page.
 The relevant table is presented below.